Belita Cowan

 Belita Cowan was a women's health activist during the 1960s and 1970s.
+She was born on June 1st, 1947, and currently lives in Ann Arbor, Michigan.
 She attended the University of Michigan in Ann Arbor.
 She worked part-time at the University Hospital while finishing her master's degree in English.
 Cowan started her research as a result of how horrified she was by the false advertising of the morning after pill.
 She was invited to present her research findings at the Senate hearing on DES in 1974.
 This made her the first women's health activist to ever testify as an expert witness.

 Early research and activism

 In 1969, when Cowan was working at the University Hospital in Ann Arbor, Michigan, she began researching the effects of diethylstilbestrol (DES), which was also known as the "morning after" pill.
 The goal of her research was to look into the side effects that were caused by this drug.
 Many scientific articles that wrote about DES claimed that it was completely safe and effective.
 Even studies done by the University Hospital showed that none of the thousands of women surveyed reported side effects.
 However, Cowan had heard from her friends that the pill caused severe nausea for a short period of time and some cases of pregnancy that lead to children with cancer.
 Knowing this, Cowan brought together a group of women former patients at the University of Michigan's student health center and organized Advocates for Medical Information.
 This group aimed to educate women in the side effects of the DES pill and to oppose the use of it at the University Hospital and other health centers in the country.
 In 1971, the organization received a grant from the student government to undertake a survey of women who had taken DES.
 Out of the sixty-nine women who responded, only a quarter of them were contacted by doctors after taking the medication.
 This proved that the advertisements for the drug DES was fraudulent.
 After concluding her research about the horrific side effects of diethylstilbestrol (DES), Cowan believed that women around the country should know about the fraudulent drug.
 She contacted Ralph Nader and other feminists to prepare for a press conference in Washington D.C. in December 1972.
 Immediately after her press conference, the dangers of DES made it into national news.